active-group/reacl/doc/intro.md

 that.
 There is another way that integrates it into the definition of the `my-app` class.
-It uses two clauses that are called at specific points in the *livecycle* of the component: after its first rendering into the web page, and after it is removed from it again.
-Although the toplevel component of your application might never be removed, it is important for reusable classes to cleanup things like a timer, because after it is removed, no messages may be sent to it anymore.
+It uses two clauses that are called at specific points in the *livecycle* of the component: after its first rendering into the web page, and just before it is removed from it again.
+Although the toplevel component of your application might never be removed, it is important for reusable classes to cleanup things like a timer, because after a component is removed, no messages may be sent to it anymore.

 To do that properly, we store the id returned by `setInterval` in the *local state* of the component.
-Unlike the application state, the local state does not have to be bound to the state of the parent component, but is also fully private to the component.
+Unlike the application state, the local state is not bound to the state of the parent component and is fully private to the component.
 It cannot be accessed or modified from outside.

 The code for `my-app` could look like this: